Bharat9848/notes/DistributedSystem.md

  - see paxos.md
 2. Apache zookeeper, consul and etcd implements consensus algorithm

+## Cluster management
+### Primary-Secondary Model
+- Designated primary and secondary. primary is responsible for sending data to secondary nodes via synchronus or asynchronus replication
+- Data consistency is simpler
+- Failover is simpler - secondary takes over
+### Cluster of Independent Hosts
+- Hosts are not aware of each other
+- Data consistency is done via replication using consensus paxos and raft algorithm
+- Failover is not applicable as any node capable of read/write
+- More scalable than primary-secondary approach
+- More complex than primary-secondary approach

 ## Rough notes
 - read about Try-confirm/cancel algo for distributed transaction